 In August 2015 I wrote, “This a good project clock that is not for the inexperienced.
 As I gain more knowledge I will tackle this fascinating clock.”
 Well the time is now

-I have done a fair amount of bushing work and other minor clock adjustments and repairs so, it it time to tackle this vintage circa 1931 Sessions Westminster A chiming clock.
+With a little experience under my belt it time to tackle this vintage circa 1931 Sessions Westminster A chiming clock.

 The movement required a total of 17 bushings.
 There was some movement of the pivots in the pallet arbour bushing holes, not enough to be overly concerning but they were addressed during servicing.